-However, it is important to seek advice from your accountant or qualified tax professional before deciding to purchase client gifts this Christmas as not all gifts are tax deductible, this includes sporting or theatre tickets, and if the giving is of a personal nature.
+However, it is important to seek advice from your accountant or qualified tax professional before deciding to purchase client gifts this festive season as not all gifts are tax deductible.
+This includes sporting or theatre tickets, and gifts of a personal nature.

 Gift giving that is tax deductible

-The expense Sally incurred for the champagne is not of a capital nature (ie. expenditure on a long-term asset), so she can claim a deduction.
+The expense Sally incurred for the champagne is not of a capital nature (that is, expenditure on a long-term asset), so she can claim a deduction.

 Gift giving that is not tax deductible

-As an example, Bernard’s business sells garden statues and sells one to his brother for $200.
-Subsequently, he gives a bottle of champagne to his brother worth $170, even though he generally only provides gifts to clients who spent more than $2,500 during the past year.
-The gift was therefore given for personal reasons, and so Bernard is not entitled to claim a deduction.
+As an example, Bernard’s business sells garden statues.
+He sells one to his brother for $200.
+Subsequently, he gives a bottle of champagne worth $170 to his brother, even though he generally only provides gifts to clients who spent more than $2,500 during the past year.
+The gift was therefore given for personal reasons, so Bernard is not entitled to claim a deduction.

-Speak to your accountant or qualified tax professional before committing to purchasing gifts for clients this Christmas and to determine what can be claimed as a tax deduction.
+Speak to your accountant or qualified tax professional before committing to purchasing gifts for clients to determine what can be claimed as a tax deduction.